 Dec.
 7, 1941 is an iconic day not just because it was the day Pearl Harbor was attacked.
 It’s also an iconic day because Simmons Hanly Conroy client Frank Curre survived it, then passed away that same day 70 years later.

-“It’s like he held on for today, which is his special day,” Linda told the family’s local newspaper on Dec.
+“It’s like he held on for today, which is his special day,” a family member told the family’s local newspaper on Dec.
 7, 2011.

 Although Frank passed away from mesothelioma, his heroic spirit lives on.